-All tutors will work with the Head of Education to carry out a clear analysis of the student's needs and support the objectives on the EHCP.
+The tutor/subject teacher will work with the Head of Education to carry out a clear analysis of the student's needs and support the objectives on the EHCP.

 This will draw on:

-- > The tutor's assessment/ observations and experience of the student - > Their previous progress and attainment and behaviour - > Other tutor's assessments, where relevant - > The individual's development in comparison to their peers and national data taking into account gaps in education. - > The views and experience of parents - > The students' own views - > Advice from external support services, if relevant
+- > The teacher's assessment/ observations and experience of the student - > Their previous progress, engagement, attendance, attainment and behaviour - > Other teachers' assessments, where relevant - > The individual's development in comparison to their peers and national data taking into account gaps in education. - > The views and experience of parents - > The student's own views - > Advice from external support services, if relevant

-The assessment will be reviewed regularly.
+The assessment will be reviewed regularly (at least half-termly) throughout the year.

-All tutors and support staff who work with the student will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
-We will regularly review the effectiveness of the support and interventions and their impact on the student's progress.
+All teachers and support staff who work with the student will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
+These approaches are regularly review for effectiveness of support and interventions highlighting their impact on the student's progress.

-6.4 Supporting pupils moving between phases and preparing for adulthood
+6.4 Supporting students moving between phases and preparing for adulthood